-Tulsa police fatally shoot mentally ill man
+Tulsa police fatally shoot mentally-ill man armed with knives

 On Monday, a neighbor said Barre had been up the previous night and scared her children.
 Deputies said they couldn't find him that day.

-Deputies found Barre alone in his home on Wednesday at which time he threatened to kill officers, but they did not force entry.
+Deputies found Barre alone in his home Wednesday at which time he threatened to kill officers, but they did not force entry.
 Deputies said he posed no immediate threat to the public, according to the sheriff's office.
 They then left the scene.

 Tension intensifies